Sreevaasini/Landing-Webpage/README.md

-# Webdevelopmwnt Tak 1 CodSoft: Landing-Webpage
+# Webdevelopment Tak 1 CodSoft: Landing-Webpage
 Created a responsive landing page using HTML and CSS with structured sections, including header, features, call-to-action, and footer, focusing on layout, design, and visual appeal.